webofdata/specification-archived/specification.md

 This behaviour is optional in that a server MAY offer this capability, and even in the case when it does then the client MUST specifically request it.

 Given a subject identifier, find the entity that corresponds to that URI.
-Locate the 'wod:sameas' property and for each subject-ref value in the array look up and merge that entity according to the rules above.
+Locate the 'wod:sameas' property and for each 'subject-ref' value in the array look up and merge that entity according to the rules above.

-Recursively apply this rule to each entity references by a wod:sameas value, but only process each entity once.
+Recursively apply this rule to each entity referenced by a wod:sameas value, but only process each entity once.

 ## Data Model JSON Serialisation